MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

 ## Configure email notification with Modern authentication

-Send notifications using external email authentication in Service Manager.
+You can send notifications using external email authentication in Service Manager.

-To configure email notifications with Modern authentication, follow these steps:
+To configure email notifications with modern authentication, follow these steps:

 ### Create an Azure AD app